yoratoni/Mdisk/README.md

 **Note that** `ExtractedFiles` **is basically where you will modify the files**.

+Inside of `ExtractedFiles`, you'll find a folder named for each extracted file, once modified, you can rebuild them, it will generate a `build` folder inside of it, this folder will contain the rebuilt file that will be automatically used to build the Big File.

 ### Building
 The building is done by providing the path to the extracted Big File (directory) and the path to the output directory where the new Big File will be created.
 Note that it verifies that all needed files are present in the extracted Big File.

-Basically, all files that are not inside the `ExtractedFiles` directory will be replaced by the original ones inside the `Bin` & `EngineDatas` directories.
+Basically, all files that are not built inside the `ExtractedFiles` directory will be replaced by the original ones using the original Big File.

-So if there's nothing inside the `ExtractedFiles` directory, the Big File will be the same as the original one.
+So if there's nothing inside the `ExtractedFiles` directory, the Big File will be the same as the original one, without the unused directories (the Big File contains a lot of unused dirs..).

 **WARNING: NEVER OVERWRITE THE ORIGINAL BIG FILE BY MINE, I PREFER TO SAY IT..**